panchishin/alphabeta/README.md

 That creates one instance of an alphabeta calculator which uses the scoring, move generation, and win condition checking that you provide.
 If you want to make two different computer opponents battle eachother using two different strategies you'll want to create two instances of alphabeta each with its own configuration.

 ## alphabeta.setup
+Each new turn or new problem will require you to set the current state of alphabeta.
+You can reuse the previous configuration unless you want to change the logic (scoring, move generation) that is used.
 Setup or reset the alphabeta calculator with data like so:

 	alphabeta.setup( state , depthParameter );